 The member of the Farmfestival management team will then assess the situation and decide whether to issue a warning and let them back in, or whether to take their wristband and ask security to eject them from the event, or pass them to the police if appropriate.

-If they are ejected, they will be escorted off site and taken to Bruton, where they will have to make their own way home, and they will not be permitted back into the event.
+If they are ejected, they will be escorted to the perimeter of the site, where they will have to make their own way home, and they will not be permitted back into the event.
 They will not be permitted back to their tent to collect their belongings.
 Instead, they will be offered a phone call to a friend on site who will have to pack up their stuff and take it home for them.

 ANTI SOCIAL BEHAVIOUR